-- Restoring the password list without reset to factory setting First, set "Transfer" mode at the HMI device.
-Then start the restore in ProSave or WinCC flexible. - Restoring all project data and the HMI device image with reset to factory setting First, start the restore in ProSave or WinCC flexible and then switch the power on the HMI device off and on again.
+- · Restoring the password list without bootstrapping - First, set "Transfer" mode at the HMI device.
+Then start the restore in ProSave or WinCC flexible. - Restoring all project data and the HMI device image with bootstrapping

+First, start the restore in ProSave or WinCC flexible and then switch the power on the HMI device off and on again.

-Restoring with with reset to factory setting is also possible when the HMI device operating system is corrupt and you can therefore can no longer run the Loader of the HMI device.
+Restoring with bootstrapping is also possible when the HMI device operating system is corrupt and you can therefore can no longer run the Loader of the HMI device.

-Use the "Reset to factor state" check box in ProSave to determine the restoring procedure.
+Use the "Bootstrap" check box in ProSave to determine the restoring procedure.

-7.3.3 Backup and Restore via WinCC flexible
+7.3.3 Backup and restore operations in WinCC flexible